 - Culture Essay

-Pausanias alludes to two stories in the last paragraph of Book 1.
+As Pausanias reaches the borderland between Megara and Corinth, he alludes to two stories in the last paragraph of Book 1.
 First, after Heracles completes his labors and his earthly existence is finished, Eurystheus continues to persecute the descendants of Heracles who flee to Athens.
 There Eurystheus meets the Heracleidae in battle, is defeated, and attempts to return to Argos.
-In his flight, Iolaus, Heracles’ nephew, catches the King and puts him to death.
-According to Euripides, Eurystheus’ last words prophesy that his body, if it is buried in Attica, will act as a talisman, protecting Attica from invaders (cf. Eur.
-Heracleidae 859ff., Apollod.
+According to some versions, Iolaus, Heracles’ nephew, catches the King in his flight and puts him to death near the Scironian rocks.
+According to Euripides and others, however, Eurystheus’ last words prophesy that his body, if it is buried in Attica, will act as a talisman, protecting Attica from invaders (cf. Eur.
+Heracleidae 859ff., 1026ff., Apollod.
 2.8.1; Strabo).